makerfactoryio/docs/docs/development-boards/sensorio/flashing.md

 An easy way to flash new firmware to SensorIO is to drag the binary from build folder (for Mbed OS it is usually located in `./BUILD/SENSORIO/GCC_ARM-DEBUG/` directory) and drop it to `SENSORIO` removable drive.

 Once the copy is complete removable drive will disappear and `LD1` LED will blink red and green.
-After a few seconds removable drive should reappear again and SensorIO will start executing new firmware.
+After a few seconds removable drive should reappear and SensorIO will start executing new firmware.

 ## Copy from terminal